Bio-inspired decision making in robot swarms under biases: Results

-We consider two scenarios.
-The first one is a collective perception scenario frequently studied in swarm robotics research~\cite{valentini|brambilla|hamann|dorigo:2016,zakir2022,ebert2018multi}, where the swarm's objective is to determine the predominant colour of the ground.
+We consider two collective perception scenarios.
+The first, commonly studied in swarm robotics~\cite{valentini|brambilla|hamann|dorigo:2016,zakir2022,ebert2018multi,Hamann:ANTS:2026}, requires the swarm to determine the predominant ground colour.
 In this case, the option qualities $q_a$ and $q_b$ correspond to the proportion of tiles of each colour.
-This setup leads to synergistic asocial dynamics, where the probability of self-sourcing an option is equal to their quality ($\eta_a = q_a$ and $\eta_b = q_b$); therefore, a higher proportion of red tiles implies both that $q_a > q_b$ and $\eta_a > \eta_b$.
-To investigate both synergistic and antagonistic biases, we consider a second scenario where we decouple option quality from tile distribution.
-Here, self-sourcing bias $\eta_a$ is determined by tile colour proportions, but $q_a$ and $q_b$ are independent quantities reflecting the intrinsic quality of each option as perceived by robots during exploration.
-This allows us to study antagonistic bias ($\eta_a < 0.5$), where the inferior option is more frequently self-sourced due to greater environmental availability (e.g., more blue tiles despite red being higher quality).
+This setup leads to synergistic asocial dynamics, because the probability of self-sourcing an option equals its quality ($\eta_a = q_a$ and $\eta_b = q_b$); therefore, if red tiles are more abundant, then both $q_a > q_b$ and $\eta_a > \eta_b$.
+In the second scenario, we decouple option quality from tile distribution in order to study both synergistic and antagonistic biases.
+Here, the self-sourcing bias $\eta_a$ is determined by the tile colour proportions, whereas $q_a$ and $q_b$ are independent quantities that reflect the intrinsic quality of each option as estimated by the robots during exploration.
+This decoupling enables us to study antagonistic bias ($\eta_a < 0.5$), where the inferior option is more frequently self-sourced because it is more abundant in the environment (e.g., more blue tiles despite red being higher quality).

-\subsection{Multiscale modelling: from macroscopic population dynamics to robot swarm simulations}
+\subsection{Multiscale modelling: from macroscopic population dynamics to robot swarm experiments}

-We model the collective decision-making process at multiple levels of abstraction, by combining mechanistic descriptions, deterministic mean-field models, and stochastic simulations.
-The basic interaction rules are illustrated in Figures~\ref{fig:bias}A-B and~\ref{fig:schema}.
-Building on these rules, we develop mathematical models by using tools from statistical mechanics~\cite{vankampen:1992} and dynamical systems to describe how the fractions of the population committed to options A and B evolve over time.
+We model the collective decision-making process at multiple levels of abstraction by combining mechanistic descriptions, deterministic mean-field models, and stochastic simulations.
+The basic interaction rules are illustrated in Figures~\ref{fig:bias}F and~\ref{fig:robot-fsm}F. Building on these rules, we develop mathematical models by using tools from statistical mechanics~\cite{vankampen:1992} and dynamical systems to describe how the fractions of the population committed to options A and B evolve over time.